DAC8 Data Collected: The Exact Fields CASPs Must Report in 2026

 - Retained per-transaction lineage to every reported aggregate, for audit reconstruction

-- Stablecoin tagging at issuer + chain level for the EMT scope distinction (see DAC8 stablecoins)
+- Stablecoin tagging at issuer and chain level for the EMT scope distinction (see DAC8 stablecoins)

 Further reading